-As you are aware, we are preparing a long-term plan for the scientific program of the Green Bank Observatory and the GBT for the period 2020 – 2030.
-Over the past four months we have solicited both ideas and interest from the scientific community.
+As you are aware, we are working with the community to prepare a long-term plan for the scientific program of the Green Bank Observatory and the GBT for the period 2020 – 2030.

 Transformative Science Workshop

 The workshop Big Questions.
 Large Problems, and New Instruments is now over, but the work is continuing.
 Presentations from the workshop are available on our archived page.

 The GBT is now into its second winter season with Argus, the 16-pixel camera for spectroscopy in the molecule-rich 3mm atmospheric window between 74 – 116 GHz.
 Argus is the brainchild of Sarah Church of Stanford University and collaborators, who received an NSF ATI grant to design a modular receiver system for the GBT that could be replicated and expanded in a straightforward way.
 With the unique combination of angular resolution (6.5 – 9 arcseconds), sensitivity, and field of view of the GBT, Argus is being used for ground-breaking surveys of dense gas in galaxies and nearby star-forming regions.
 Recent Argus results were highlighted at the American Astronomical Society 2018 Winter Meeting in Washington D.C.